-Lynn M. Matrisian, PhD, Vanderbilt University School of Medicine
+Lynn M. Matrisian, PhD of Vanderbilt University School of Medicine

 Sessions focused on the matrix metalloproteases (MMPs), other proteases implicated in cancer, clinical trial considerations related to the development of protease inhibitors and other cytostatic agents, and perspectives from the pharmaceutical industry.
 In the final discussion, all participants were asked to articulate one insight gained from the meeting that would influence their future efforts.
 It was clear that the ability to freely exchange information among a small group of investigators with very diverse backgrounds greatly enhanced the understanding and appreciation of the complexities of each component of the process required for effective translation of basic science findings into clinical practice.
 The tenacity required for the successful application of cytostatic therapies, and the advantage of a team approach with open communication between the various stakeholders to accomplish this goal, was particularly apparent.